anaoliveirac/Data-Analytics-for-House-Pricing-Data-Set/README.md

 ## Project Tasks

-This project includes answering ten questions that involve:
+This project includes answering questions that involve:
 1. **Exploratory Data Analysis (EDA)**:
    - Understanding the dataset structure.
    - Analyzing distributions, correlations, and trends in housing features.